 Cassava suman is a Filipino delicacy made with grated cassava (kamoteng kahoy ), coconut cream or grated coconut and sugar.
 My aunt’s cassava suman recipe with latik and shredded young coconut meat is the best.
 All the ingredients I used to make the cassava suman were all pre-made except for the latik (coconut granules).
 You can get frozen grated cassava, frozen shredded young coconut meat, banana leaves and canned coconut milk in Asian stores.
 I’m not aware if they have pre-made frozen latik too.

 When we were growing up we visited my Mom’s home town of Nueva Ecija once or twice a year.
 Cassava suman is one of my aunt’s specialty.
 Me and my brother devoured the suman like we’ve never had it before.
 For some reason, my mom never made this.
 On our trip home my aunt would always hand us a big bag full of cassava suman.

 What does the term “Suman” mean?

 For years me and my cousin tried making it but it was not the same.
 We made it with grated coconut or coconut cream but the texture was not close to my Aunt’s suman.
 It tasted fine but the consistency was not the same.
 Something was off.
 After many tries, baffled and frustrated, we gave up.

 A few years passed and I am once again intrigued in making it.
 Called my Aunt and compared my recipe with hers.
 My recipe was right.
 The only thing different was I steamed mine while she boiled hers.
 I was so excited like a young kid.
 This time, fingers crossed, I boiled it in water.
 Yes, that was the trick.
 Finally, I got the texture I was looking for.
-I can’t believe for years we did not figured that one out.
+I can’t believe for years we did not figure that one out.

 What does “Kakanin” mean?